2sic/2sxc-docs/docs-src/pages/abyss/releases/roadmap.md

 #### Awaiting Release / almost DoD

-1. ✅ @2dm: Generic Query API for system data
-    1. ✅ @STV: incl. `$casing` for queries to get data in camelCase
+### To Be Released in v22

 1. @2dm: Generic Model Factory System for converting entities to typed models
-1. @2rb: Admin UI: Show extensions details of installed extensions - ca. 1d ⏳
-1. @2rb: Admin UI: Undelete ca. 1d ⏳
+    1. with a few public models to use
+    1. with some kind of list to see them all
 1. @STV: Oqtane: Multi-Tenant implementation (started) - ca. 5d ⏳
+1. @STV: Code Copilot: Auto-Generate models as they change - ca. 50% ⏳
+1. @2rb: Angular Update on Quick-Dialog
+1. @STV / @2rb: Ability to see where entities are being used / relationships - ca. 3d

+1. @2ro: Change all build pipelines to use vite
+1. @2ro: change all builds to use Typescript 7
+1. @2ro: change all builds to use eslint (many still have TSLint)

 ### Things to Finalize and Document / Blog / Tutorial

-1. @2dm / @2rb: Extension System - ca. 2d
-1. @2dm: Radmin - ca. 1d for v1
-1. @2dm: Radmin - ca. 1d for communication, promoting
-1. @2rb: Code Generator custom settings minor bug
-1. @2dm / @2rb: Model generator - finalize, docs, samples - ca. 2d
-1. @2dm: 2sxc docs for VS Code / intellisense (most are missing ATM because of DLL reorgs) - ca. 1d
+1. @2dm: 2sxc docs for VS Code / intellisense (most are missing ATM because of DLL reorgs) - ca. 1d / v22
-1. @STV: Improve App SLN files for VS code so it can use the latest C# devkit (major) - ca. 0.5-2d
-1. @2dm and others - lots of small bugfixes which have been accumulating over time - ca. 3-5d
+1. @2dm: and others - lots of small bugfixes which have been accumulating over time - ca. 3-5d

-### Priorities 2rb

-#### Week 5

-1. Assist in publishing / documenting JS-App-Editions, Angular & React extensions - ca. 1d
-1. Blog about each extension - ca. 1d
+1. @2rb: vCard extension - ca. 1d 50%
-1. Short video & blog about installing and using extensions - ca. 0.5d
-1. Short video & blog about creating extensions - ca. 1d
-1. Review more Extensions to create / demo / tutorialize

-#### Next Weeks

-1. Template Service - Tutorials and Docs - ca. 1d

 ### Things to Implement

 1. @2dm: Really promote the extension system - ca. 5d
-1. @STV / @2rb: Ability to see where entities are being used / relationships - ca. 3d
-1. @2rb: Create more extensions (Data sources, etc.)
-1. @2ro: Finish extensions for integrating Angular & React
+1. @2ro: Finish extensions for React & create sample app with React
-1. @2ro: Create sample app with Angular
-1. @2ro: Create sample app with React

 ### Things for Juniors to Work On

+1. Template Service - Tutorials and Docs - ca. 1d
 1. App Catalog - update code to use latest Angular extension
 1. EAV-UI: Deduplicate code in various places
 1. EAV-UI: create many unit tests